On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Results

-If we conservatively exclude non-detections (i.e., where $HR=\pm1$), this results in a clear increase of the median hardness ratio to $HR = 0.26$ in the green valley, against $HR \simeq -0.4$ in SF and Q galaxies, as observed in Fig. \ref{fig_NUVrK}d.
-Thereby, one can see how the threshold $HR=-0.2$, as used by \cite{Melnyk2013} to separate hard ($HR>-0.2$) and soft ($HR<-0.2$) X-ray dominated sources, may be relevant to identify heavilly-obscured ($HR>-0.2$) AGNs at $0.2 < z < 0.5$.
+Indeed, if we conservatively exclude non-detections (i.e., when $HR=\pm1$), this results in a clear increase of the median hardness ratio to $HR = 0.31$ in the green valley, against $HR \simeq -0.4$ in SF and Q galaxies, as observed in Fig.~\ref{fig_NUVr_Xray}c.
+The analysis of the $HR$ distribution for SF, GV and Q galaxies through Anderson-Darling \citep{AndersonDarling1952, AndersonDarling1954} tests confirmed that GV X-ray AGN host galaxies are drawn from different populations than Q and SF X-ray AGN host galaxies (with $>95\%$ and $>99.9\%$ confidence, respectively), while we cannot exclude that Q and SF X-ray AGN host galaxies have similar $HR$ distributions.
+Note that if we include $HR=\pm1$ AGNs (i.e., AGNs where not detected in one of the two bands), the trend is even stronger, with $HR = 0.44$ in the middle of the green valley against $HR \simeq -0.5$ outside (dashed blue line in Fig.~\ref{fig_NUVr_Xray}c).
+Thereby, one can see how the threshold $HR=-0.2$, as used by \cite{Melnyk2013} to separate hard ($HR>-0.2$) and soft ($HR<-0.2$) X-ray dominated sources, may be relevant to identify the AGNs with heavy obscuration of their soft X-ray emission at $0.2 < z < 0.5$.

+In the following, the term "heavily-obscured X-ray AGN" always refers to an AGN with heavy obscuration of its soft X-ray emission and characterized by $HR>-0.2$.